VizRCA/Worldbuilding/README.md

 + Making terrain, using brushes, why its optimised, how to make your own assets for it.
 + Using probuilder, overview and play time.
 Highlight export potential to give idea of multi part workflow e.g. prototype, playtest, export,model, import, playtest, optimise, import, playtest ...
 Rinse repeat.
 + Lighting: realtime and baked.
 Progressive or enlighten?
-+ Optimising: LODs, GPU instancing, statics
++ Optimising: LODs, GPU instancing

 ## Models and meshes